 Today, Judge Eagan committed to sentencing the defendant as a youthful offender on the conditions that she remain arrest free, comply with the pre-sentence investigation and appear in court for sentencing.
 Prosecutors stated our office’s opposition to youthful offender adjudication and intent to request that the court impose the maximum term of incarceration at sentencing.

-If adjudicated as a youthful offender, Mueller faces a maximum of 1 1/3 to 4 years in prison when she is sentenced on Monday, July 8, 2024 at 9:30 a.m.
+If adjudicated as a youthful offender, the defendant faces a maximum of 1 1/3 to 4 years in prison when she is sentenced on Monday, July 8, 2024 at 9:30 a.m.
 If she is not granted youthful offender status, she faces a maximum sentence of 5 to 15 years in prison.
 Prosecutors requested that the defendant be remanded pending sentence.
 She remains released under supervision.

 Acting DA Keane commends Captain Kevin Brown, Senior Investigators Bradley Canzoneri and Brian Kern and Officer Heather Casselman of the Amherst Police Department for their work in this investigation.